As we look to Summer Session III and the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 The standard time scheduled for final exams is two hours.
 Faculty are encouraged to allot sufficient time for students to complete the final exam, and it is expected that the final exam length and content will be commensurate with the time allotted.
 However, faculty are generally discouraged from offering final exams that do not meet for the standard two-hour period, as doing so negatively affects students’ schedules during an already stressful time.
 If faculty must allot more or less time for the final exam than the standard two-hour period, the Dean of the College or School must approve the non-standard exam time.
 In addition, the length of exam time must be indicated on the syllabus to provide proper notice to students and also communicated to the Registrar’s Office before the class schedule goes live for the term (generally around the midpoint of the previous regular semester) so that the exam time can be appropriately noted.

 All syllabi should clearly indicate processes for administering assessment exercises, grading, and reporting grades.
-In keeping with the Family Educational Rights and Privacy Act (FERPA), grades should not be posted publicly, unless complete confidentiality for individual students is ensured.
-The preferred method for posting grades is to use WebCampus-Canvas.
-The grade submission deadline for the Spring 2024 academic term is May 14, 2024.
+In keeping with the Family Educational Rights and Privacy Act (FERPA), grades should not be posted publicly.
+Grades must be submitted through MyUNLV and they may be posted via WebCampus-Canvas.
+The grade submission deadline for the Summer III 2024 academic term is August 20, 2024.
 Beyond the professional responsibility to provide final grades to students in a timely manner, late grades have a negative impact on UNLV’s share of the NSHE performance funding formula.
 It is ultimately the Department/School/College’s responsibility to have all final grades posted on time.

 Under NSHE and UNLV policy, instructors are not required to take attendance, as defined under federal financial aid guidelines.
 However, both federal financial aid and NSHE policy require instructors to record (i) a measure of a student's educational engagement at the beginning of the semester, and (ii) when assigning an Incomplete or "F" grade, a student's "date of last attendance," to determine whether the student completed more than 60% of the instruction of a course.
 Individual instructors may, at their discretion, record an "FN" grade (F for non- attendance) in the case of a student who did not complete more than 60% of instruction and did not withdraw from the course.
 In all these instances, the percent of instruction achieved is based upon the student's date of last attendance, defined as the "last date of attendance at an academically related activity" associated with the course, based upon federal financial aid guidelines.
 This date could be later than the last date of physical classroom attendance.